leeningzzu/leeningzzu.github.io/source/_posts/my blog/Reading/The Economist/20190409-how to read the economist.md

 > <p align="right">--陈善《扪虱新话》</p>

 ## How to read in proper way
-I have been reading The Economist since Nov 2018, but I did not feel I made some progress in writing and listening, there must something wrong,there should be the right way to open it.
+I have been reading The Economist since Nov 2018, but I did not feel I made some progress in writing and listening, there must be something wrong,there should be the right way to open it.

-### What should I grasp
+**What should I grasp**

   * the editorial stance
  > only when we get the real standpoint, can realize the value of the article